Thomas County Vehicle Impound Guide

 - Their valid driver's license.

-- Written authorization from you allowing them to pick up the vehicle.
+- A signed authorization letter from you allowing them to pick up the vehicle.
 A simple signed note is usually sufficient.

 - Vehicle title or registration in your name.